hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 <details>
 <summary><b>Click here for the code to create a read count matrix using deepTools</b></summary>
 <br>The command <code>multiBamSummary</code> computes the read coverages for genomic regions for two or more BAM files.
 The analysis can be performed for the entire genome by running the program in ‘bins’ mode.
-If you want to count the read coverage for specific regions only (for example only consensus regions), you can use the BED-file mode instead. <br><br>
+If you want to count the read coverage for specific regions only (for example only consensus regions), you can use the BED-file mode instead.<br><br>
 The standard output of multiBamSummary is a compressed numpy array (.npz), which can be used with other functions in deepTools to create PCA plots and correlation heatmaps. <b>Instead we opt to get a tab-delimited file to allow us flexibility to create our own plots by using the <code>--outRawCounts</code> parameter.</b><br>

-The command to run this is:</br></br>
+The command to run this is:<br><br>
 <pre>
 multiBamSummary bins \
 	  --bamfiles cKO_H3K27ac_ChIPseq_REP1.mLb.clN.sorted.bam cKO_H3K27ac_ChIPseq_REP2.mLb.clN.sorted.bam cKO_H3K27ac_ChIPseq_REP3.mLb.clN.sorted.bam \